sam-the-tutor/celo-Tutorial/README.md

    }
 ```

-We define our `depositFunds` function, it takes in one parameter(the amount, a user has deposited).
+We define our `depositFunds()` function, it takes in one parameter(the amount, a user has deposited).
 For now, we will sell `one share` for `1 cUSD`.
 Inside the function, we declare a variable `shares` of type `uint` to hold the number of shares.

 Use the `require` keyword to ensure that the customer pays for the shares before we issue them out([Learn more about require](https://docs.soliditylang.org/en/v0.8.18/control-structures.html#error-handling-assert-require-revert-and-exceptions)).

 Next, we calculate how many shares the customer will receive depending on how much they have deposited.

->Notice: To get the shares, we are dividing the amount the user has deposited by the number of decimals of the token.
+> **Note**: To get the shares, we are dividing the amount the user has deposited by the number of decimals of the token.
 (This is because we get the parameter as a big number with 18 decimals)
-Then, call the `_mint function` to issue out shares to our customer.
+Then, call the `_mint()` function to issue out shares to our customer.

-### Function to sell their company shares.
+### Function to sell their company shares

 ```solidity
 function withdraw(uint _shares) external{